 Turning 30 was something I never expected to do.
 I assumed, as did most people who knew me, I would have killed myself or done something reckless that would have gotten me killed; considering I spent my late teens and 20’s spiraling out of control.

-Living with misdiagnosed and mistreated Post Traumatic Stress Disorder (PTSD) nearly destroyed me and destroyed most of the relationships in my life.
+Living with undiagnosed Post Traumatic Stress Disorder (PTSD) nearly destroyed me and destroyed most of the relationships in my life.
 It took a decade to repair the damage to my mind, body and soul caused from the trauma and the copious amounts of psychiatric drugs that I’d been prescribed over the years for treatment.

 It took nearly 10 years to realize that the multiple medications my psychiatrist had prescribed, which included high doses of anti-psychotics, anti-depressants, benzodiazepines and sleeping pills, were doing more harm than good.
 I decided to try getting off of them.
 At that point in my life, it couldn’t get any worse, or so I thought.
 I was just existing and doing a terrible job of that.
 I was a shell of the person that I had once been and no longer recognized myself.

-In hindsight, I shouldn’t have quit the anti-psychotics and benzos at the same time, cold-turkey, but I’d had enough of life like that and was ready for a drastic change.
+In hindsight, I shouldn’t have quit the anti-psychotics, benzos and sleeping pills at the same time, cold-turkey, but I’d had enough of life like that and was ready for a drastic change.
 And that is exactly what I got.
 Although, it wasn’t good.
 It didn’t take long for me to go into full-blown withdrawals, which included extreme irritability, anger, sadness, insomnia, no appetite and even gran mal seizures.
 It was a terrifying process, physically, mentally and emotionally, but there was no going back.